 - Combine the flour, sugar, baking powder, baking soda and salt in a large mixing bowl.
 Whisk to combine.

-- In a large measuring cup, combine the melted and cooled butter, sour cream, whole milk and vanilla.
+- Add the sour cream, whole milk, eggs and vanilla to the melted butter.
 Whisk until well combined.

 - Add liquid ingredients and eggs to the dry ingredients.
 Mix until the batter just comes together.
 Be careful not to over mix.